mounikamona155/training-content/02/C#Notes.md

 ## Conversion
 ### Implict Conversions
 * No syntax is required to change type because  conversion succeed with not data loss.
-Ex long can contain int values because long is 8 byte integer and int is of 4 byte interger type.
+Ex long can contain int values because long is 8 byte integer and int is of 4 byte integer type.
 * * ```
 long height;
 int h = 178;